vrc-get/vrc-get/docs/vpm-spec.md

 The VPM Repository provides a list of packages and their metadata, and the link to the package archive file, in JSON document hosted on the HTTP server.
 The VPM Repository can authorize VPM Clients by using Header-based authentication, including downloading the package archive file.

+The VPM Client is the software that manages the VPM Packages in the Unity project.
 The VPM Client fetches the package information from Package Repositories and collects packages to install based on requested packages, version constraints, and dependencies.
 The VPM Client then downloads the package archives from the URL provided by the Repository and extracts the package archive into `Packages` folder in the Unity project.
 The VPM Client also writes the managing package information to `Packages/vpm-manifest.json` to manage the installed packages.